NemesisNL/ai-copilot-flightsim/README.md

-# AI Copilot for Flight Simulation
+# AI Copilot for Flight Simulation (Work in progress)

 This project delivers an innovative **conversational AI interface** for flight information, specifically designed for flight simulation enthusiasts.
 It seamlessly integrates **SimBrief flight plans**, allowing you to verbally ask questions about your flight and receive spoken answers from a natural-sounding voice.